Savannah Smiles Recipe

 The dough comes together fast, no chilling required, and the smile-shaped cut makes them extra fun to bake and share.
 Whether you’re craving a zesty treat or looking to impress with a nostalgic cookie, this easy recipe hits the sweet spot.

-These lemon shortbread cookies come together with just a handful of pantry staples, but don’t let the simplicity fool you—they’re bursting with bright citrus flavor and that classic shortbread crumb.
+These lemon shortbread cookies come together with just a handful of pantry staples, but don’t let the simplicity fool you.
+They’re bursting with bright citrus flavor and that classic shortbread crumb.

 - Butter – Use unsalted, softened butter for the perfect creamy base.
 Room temp is key for easy mixing.